fossology/fossology/README.md

 docker-compose up
 ```

-The Docker image allows configuration of it's database connection over a set of environment variables.
+The Docker image allows the configuration of its database connection over a set of environment variables.

 - **FOSSOLOGY_DB_HOST:** Hostname of the PostgreSQL database server.
   An integrated PostgreSQL instance is used if not defined or set to `localhost`.